Cer-LynL/intern-decision-engine-backend/TICKET-101-conclusion.md

 ## Functionality
 - **Completeness:**
-  - The requirements were implemented partitially as the solution does not take the credit score into account, along with the requirement to return the MAXIMUM possible loan sum for the given period.
+  - The requirements were partially implemented as the solution does not take the credit score into account, along with the requirement to return the MAXIMUM possible loan sum for the given period.
 - **Correctness:**
-  - As for the code that was implemented, it was done well with a very good readability and structure.
-Coding style of the intern has stayed consistent throughout the code, making it nice, organized and understandable.
+  - The implemented code was done well with very good readability and structure.
+The coding style of the intern has stayed consistent throughout the code, making it organized and understandable.
 - **Scalability**
-  - Although it was easy to use the existing code for modifications, the DecisionEngine class could do better with open-close princliple, as calculating credit modifiers and validating inputs is hardcoded.
+  - Although it was easy to use the existing code for modifications, the DecisionEngine class could better adhere to the open-close principle, as calculating credit modifiers and validating inputs is hardcoded.
 If new rules or conditions need to be added, the class would need to be modified again.
 To better work with OCP, we might refactor this to use strategies that can be injected at runtime, allowing for easier extensions without modifying existing code.

 ## Testing
   - Both manual and integrated testing has been completed:
-    - Integrated tests covered the base cases of the task well and all tests for DesicionEngine passed successfully.
+    - Integrated tests covered the base cases of the task well and all tests for DecisionEngine passed successfully.
     - Manual testing was done to ensure the user interface was intuitive and nice to use.
-Also to eliminate any miscommunications between the front-end and the back-end, if any.
-The application was easy to use and it displayed all the data expectedly.
+Also, to eliminate any miscommunications between the front-end and the back-end, if any.
+The application was easy to use and displayed all data as expected.

 ## Documentation